SeeByKilian/SeeByKilian/README.md

 [![Competence](https://img.shields.io/badge/Windows-grey?logo=windows)]()
 [![Competence](https://img.shields.io/badge/Linux-grey?logo=linux)]()

 🙋‍♂️ Hello, I'm Kilian.
 From a very young age, I have been passionate about IT development and aspire to make it my profession.
-Currently, I'm working in collaboration with Silver, a talented little videographer.
+Currently, I'm working in collaboration with Majora, a talented little videographer.
 On this GitHub profile, you will be able to explore my different projects that I have made available to developers.

 🎭 Since 2019, I have specialized as a developer mainly focused on the back-end, with a strong background in PHP, JavaScript and C#.
 But I also have front-end skills.
 I am able to operate on network infrastructure, server configuration, database management and API usage projects.